takifouhal/swain_cli/README.md

 ```

 `SWAGGEN_AUTH_TOKEN` always takes precedence over anything written to disk, which is useful for one-off runs in CI.
 Pair `swaggen auth status` with `SWAGGEN_CONFIG_DIR` to verify exactly which file swaggen will read when the CLI gains authenticated commands.

+### CrudSQL integration
+- `swaggen gen` (with no schema flag) automatically downloads the CrudSQL server's `GET /api/dynamic_swagger` document from `https://api.swain.technology` using the stored token as a `Bearer` credential before running OpenAPI Generator.
+- Override the source with `--crudsql-url https://api.example.com` or bypass CrudSQL entirely by supplying `-i/--schema`.
+- The retrieved schema is cached to a temp file for the duration of the command and removed afterwards.

 ## Generating clients effectively
 - **Multiple targets**: Pass `-l`/`--lang` repeatedly (`swaggen gen ... -l python -l typescript`) and each generator gets its own subfolder beneath the output directory.